 Chicago has two airports–O’Hare (ORD) and Midway (MDW).
-Both airports offer convenient service to downtown Chicago (i.e. the loop) via subway/public transit and are accessible to all the wedding fun.
-For a great series of maps and general information, check out https://wikitravel.org/en/Chicago
+Both airports offer convenient service to downtown Chicago (“the Loop”) via the subway.
+For a great series of maps and general information, check out https://wikitravel.org/en/Chicago.

-ORD is the larger of the two airports and is served by United, American Airlines, Delta, Spirit, Frontier, and Alaska airlines.
-From ORD, take the Blue line to downtown Chicago (about 45 min ride).
+O’Hare is the larger of the two airports and is served by United, American Airlines, Delta, Spirit, Frontier, and Alaska.
+From O’Hare, take the Blue line to downtown Chicago (about 45 min ride) and it costs $5.
 Uber/Lyft is about $30-$50 one way and can take 30-60 minutes depending on traffic.
 Taxi service is usually $50-$70 one way.

-MDW is primarily served by Southwest and Delta.
-From MDW, take the Orange line to downtown Chicago (about 25 min ride).
+Midway is primarily served by Southwest and Delta.
+From Midway, take the Orange line to downtown Chicago (about 25 min ride) and costs $2.25.
 Uber/Lyft is about $25-$45 one way and can take 20-40 minutes depending on traffic.
 Taxi service is usually around $30-$50 one way.

 Most visitors to the city prefer staying in two main areas: the Loop and the Magnificent Mile.
 The Loop is at the center of town and is named for the continuous loop of elevated trains that surround it.
 The Loop has more of the business district and it is adjacent to famous landmarks like “the Bean” and the Art Institute.
 The Magnificent Mile, which is a stretch of Michigan Avenue just north of the Loop, has luxury shopping and the fabled Chicago Water Tower.
 Either place is a fine option, although the Mag Mile can be a little more expensive.

 Some suggested hotels

 Chicago is full of hotels for every price range, style, and location.